Proladon/deta-tsx-express/README.md

     - treeshake (default)

-Deta currently is no too much starter template options to chose.
-In past, I always used [BetaHuhn/deta-express-starter](https://github.com/BetaHuhn/deta-express-starter), this starter template is very good, but some coding style and config dose not suit to me.
+Deta currently does not have that many starter template options to choose from.
+In past, I always used [BetaHuhn/deta-express-starter](https://github.com/BetaHuhn/deta-express-starter), this starter template is very good, but some coding style and config do not suit me.

-Me as a vue developer, I'm very used to use path alias.
-But implement typescript path alias always have problems after complied.
+As a vue developer, I'm very used to using path alias.
+But implementing typescript path alias always has problems after complie.

-Finally, after tried `vite-node` and `tsup/esbuild` can resolves all the problems.
+Finally, after tried `vite-node / tsx` and `tsup / esbuild` can resolves all the problems.
+But `vite-node` `hmr(watch-mode)` has some problem that can't be used, so I'm choosing to use tsx

 ## Quickstart
 1. install the deps